Donrwalsh/game/README.md

 ## Todo Section

-- Obviously it would be great to use an actual database rather than one that is in memory.
-- Some sort of popup when I get an error on action taken?
-- Expand bars with a new feature, how about autocomplete -> happens consistently with the page open but only x times in a row when closed
-    - in-page elements and backing structure is in place, but these do not do anything yet.
-    - Ability to set bar-specific completion value
-    - Right now the split between hitting 2 endpoints at the start of the page is a little awkward. . .
-Although there's a reasonable argument for wanting them separate in case there's a reason to 're-init' the bars in case of something going wrong.
-Similarly the Completions thing could be more than a read if it's a currency that can be expended.
-So how about just having the logic sort things out on pageload?
+### Project
 - A 'built with' readme section itemizing all the different technologies would be cool.

-- Activity stops when the page is not active.
+### Bars
+- Show red danger popup on screen when a request fails
+- Ability to set bar-specific completion-worth value
+- Inactive page details.
+When I have the tab open in chrome but am not focused, page activity either ceases or slows down.
+Focusing on the tab causes it to pick up where it left off which effectively robs me of completions that I would have gotten if the tab was closed.
+Some initial searching suggests that the Page Visibility API is what I need to leverage here.
+Possible to rig up the completion of an individual bar to perform the same sort of auto check as on page load?
+Interesting thought.
 - On the java side of stuff, I have not been consistent with 'barId' versus 'barNum'.
-- I need server side validation that restricts the duration in seconds value.
 - Having two windows open at once breaks everything.
-- If a complete fails (or any request fails?) stop and re-init the page.
-Had a weird situation where I forgot an open window and it caused a bit of havoc.
-- One banner for each bar. . .?
+For example if one page starts a bar and the other page doesn't know about it and that bar is auto, it will just try over and over again to start the bar without ever proceeding.
+Some sort of re-init would be helpful here.